Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 - Without difference, like Google, which asked just algorithmic tasks, the same as on Backend role.

 ### Backend role
-The most standard interview process, in my opinion, is the Backend role.
+The most standardized interview process, in my opinion, is for the Backend SWE role.
 You need to solve algorithmic tasks and typical system design tasks.

 ### Full-stack role
 Usually, it is the same as the Backend role.
 Many companies don’t ask anything related to web topics.